 After The Bell Rings-Giving kids the tools they need to stay safe: A field guide to situational awareness by William A Dalpe

-William Dalpe owns Patriot firearms school in Rehoboth Massachusetts. it actually aimed towards children ages 10 to 18.
+William Dalpe owns Patriot firearms school in Rehoboth Massachusetts. it is actually aimed towards children ages 10 to 18.

-If you have kids that are between those ages this book is really great it teaches them about the main ideas behind situational awareness and what I really like about this book is that it gives different scenarios like if you're home alone if you go to a friend's house and something bad happens just things that they might encounter and then it goes and breaks down each scenario and will ask questions that the child should answer like what should have been done and then it also gives like a lesson learned so it kind of summarizes each scenario at the end.
+If you have kids that are between those ages this book is really great it teaches them about the main ideas behind situational awareness and what I really like about this book is that it gives different scenarios like if you're home alone or if you go to a friend's house and something bad happens just things that they might encounter and then it goes and breaks down each scenario and will ask questions that the child should answer like what should have been done and then it also gives like a lesson learned so it kind of summarizes each scenario at the end.

 5. In the Gravest Extreme